EGR314Team206/EGR314Team206.github.io/component_selection.md

 **Component #5:** Microchip Technology Analog to Digital Converter (MCP3426A0T-E/SN).

-The second anaolog to digital converter also operates between 2.7V and 5.5V which works with the 3.3V power rail, and also fulfills the I2C component of the project requirements.
+The anaolog to digital converter also operates between 2.7V and 5.5V which works with the 3.3V power rail, and also fulfills the I2C component of the project requirements.